Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 Children should be learning their times tables up to 12 x 12 so they can quickly recall and use them.
 By the end of Year 3 they are expected to know multiplication and division facts for 2x, 5x, 10x, 3x, 4x and 8x tables.

-Our Science topics this term are 'Animals Including Humans' and 'Forces and Magnets'.
+Our Science topic this term is 'Forces and Movement'.
 As well as building on their knowledge and understanding, the children will be doing lots of practical investigative work to build on their ability to work scientifically and this will feed into their writing too.

 We will be learning to play the Ukulele, which is planned and taught by, Mr Kitcher, a specialist music teacher from Shropshire Music Service.
 Children are allowed to take their Ukuleles home to practise, but must remember them on a Wednesday morning for their lesson.

 French is taught weekly and integrated into class routines.
-We will be learning greetings, numbers and playground games.
+We will be learning the vocabulary for body parts and colours, through songs and games.

 Please do not hesitate to come in and ask any questions you have.